-The former Kano State governor said his exit followed a reassessment of the country’s political direction, noting that the current landscape requires “strategic realignment”.
+Kwankwaso said his exit followed a reassessment of the country’s political direction, noting that the current landscape requires “strategic realignment”.

 He said he would be identifying with another political platform that offers a better opportunity to effect change in the country.

-Kwankwaso described his decision as difficult, recalling his role as a longstanding member of the party and its national leader.
+The leader of the Kwankwassiya movement described his decision as difficult, recalling his role as a longstanding member of the party and its national leader.

 Appreciation to Party Leadership

-He expressed gratitude to the leadership of the NNPP, particularly the national chairman, Ajuji Ahmed, and members of the National Working Committee for their support during his time in the party.
+He expressed gratitude to the leadership of the NNPP, particularly the national chairman, Ajuji Ahmed, and members of the National Working Committee, for their support during his time in the party.

 The former minister also thanked the party’s Board of Trustees, National Executive Committee and members across all levels for their commitment.